Research ideas

 First milestone

-Translate one familiar qudit gate family into the algebraic formalism and see what simplifies.
+Translate one familiar qudit gate family and see what becomes shorter.

 Who this fits